SAMUeL: Efficient Vocal-Conditioned Music Generation via Soft Alignment Attention and Latent Diffusion: Experimental Results

-Our model achieves exceptional efficiency with only 15M parameters—220× smaller than MusicGen Large, 20× smaller than MusicGen Small, 80× smaller than Stable Audio Open, and 333× smaller than OpenAI Jukebox.
+SAMUeL achieves exceptional efficiency with only 15M parameters—220× smaller than MusicGen Large, 20× smaller than MusicGen Small, 80× smaller than Stable Audio Open, and 333× smaller than OpenAI Jukebox.
 Inference speed of 21 seconds per 47-second audio represents substantial advantages: 52× faster than MusicGen Large and 11× faster than MusicGen Small.
-While Stable Audio Open achieves comparable inference time, it cannot process direct musical input, positioning our model as optimal for audio-to-audio conditioning.
+While Stable Audio Open achieves comparable inference time, it cannot process direct musical input, positioning SAMUeL as optimal for audio-to-audio conditioning.